-Total insurance provisions (net of the reinsurer share) under the Insurance Act were down by CZK 2.3 billion year on year to CZK 61.24 billion as at 31 December 2018 (of which, in accordance with IFRS, a CZK 0.32 billion provision for liabilities to the Czech Insurers' Bureau was included in other provisions).
+Total insurance provisions (net of the reinsurer share) under the Insurance Act increased by CZK 18.5 billion year on year to CZK 79.7 billion as at 31 December 2019.
+This significant increase can be attributed to the transfer of part of the insurance portfolio.